owen2801/comp7305-grp12/README.md

 ***Step 2***.
 There are 2 options as described below:

-Option 1 (Only support MacOS).
-Run the image directly on a MacOS machine
+Option 1.
+(Only support MacOS) Run the image directly on a MacOS machine

 ```bash
 Open the "dist" folder, click "comp7305-grp12-1.0.0.dmg"